aki961996/blog_manegment/README.md

 # Blog Management System

-A Laravel-based blog management system with category-based filtering, user authentication, and CRUD operations.
+A Laravel-based blog management system with category-based filtering and Mail functions, user authentication, and CRUD operations .

 ## Table of Contents